2026 Houston Astros season: Summary

-The Houston Astros concluded the 2025 season with an 87–75 record, narrowly missing the playoffs along with a fifth consecutive AL West division championship.
-This ended a franchise-record eight-consecutive seasons with a playoff appearance.
-They ranked second in the AL West and three games behind the division-champion Seattle Mariners.
-To qualify for the playoffs as a Wild Card, the Astros had tied the Detroit Tigers with identical 87–75 records for the third and final Wild Card position.
-However, as Detroit won the season series, they retained the tiebreaker to qualify instead of Houston.
+The Astros concluded the 2025 season with an record, narrowly missing the playoffs, to break franchise-record strings of both four successive AL West division championships and eight consecutive seasons qualifying for the playoffs, excluded the first time since 2016.
+This marked the first time since 2020 that they had not won the division.
+Houston finished second in the AL West, three games behind the division-champion Seattle Mariners.
+The Astros tied with the Detroit Tigers with identical 87–75 records for the third and final Wild Card position.
+However, since Detroit won the season series, they retained the tiebreaker to qualify for the postseason.